 A capstone experience for majors, this course offers students practical experience in researching, writing and presenting a senior thesis.
-Past topics have included the Holocaust, American Indian Religion, Nazi Germany, Human Rights in Latin America, Gender and Sexuality in American History and 20th Century Europe.
+Past topics have included the Holocaust, American Indian Religion, Nazi Germany, Human Rights in Latin America, Gender and Sexuality in American History and 20th Century Europe and daily life in Greece and Rome.
 Prerequisite: HST 301 or permission of the instructor.
 Offered fall and spring.